Complex Commercial Litigation

 - Q: What is the difference between a mass tort and a class action?

 While mass torts and class actions both involve multiple plaintiffs, there are important differences between these types of claims.
 Most notably, in a class action, one plaintiff serves as the representative for the entire class, and the class must be “certified” by the court in order for the action to proceed.
 In a mass tort case, each plaintiff asserts his or her own claim individually – often because one or more of the elements required for certification cannot be satisfied.
-For companies defending against mass tort and class action claims, each type of claim presents its own unique challenges, and at Hackleman, Olive & Judd we are skilled at representing companies in both types of large-scale tort litigation.
+For companies defending against mass tort and class action claims, each type of claim presents its own unique challenges, and at Hackleman, Olive & Judd you can trust a skilled Fort Lauderdale commercial litigation attorney to represent companies in both types of large-scale tort litigation.

 - Q: What records will my company be required to disclose in litigation?